 Anorexia nervosa twists perception.
-It is a cruel and unrelenting liar.
 It convinces people to see themselves as overweight, even when they are starved or malnourished.
 Eating, food, and weight control become obsessions.
 Tragically, anorexia nervosa is among the most deadly of all mental illnesses.
-Don’t wait.
-Call 1-888-364-5977 or request an eating disorder assessment today.

 The Frightening Truth About Anorexia Nervosa

-Anorexia nervosa is not a diet turned bad.
+Anorexia nervosa is an eating disorder characterized by abnormally low body weight caused by malnourishment.
+A person struggling with anorexia nervosa often has a distorted perception of their weight and an intense fear of gaining weight.
 Although diet programs may be the “gateway” to the condition, the diet itself is not responsible for the onset of an eating disorder.
 Anorexia nervosa is not a choice, a fad, or a phase.
 It’s a painful internal emotion of fear associated both with food and with the perception of one’s own body.

 According to the National Institute of Mental Health, people with anorexia nervosa are up to ten times more likely to die as a result of their illness compared to those without the condition.
 Complications from starvation, such as cardiac arrest, organ failure, electrolyte and fluid imbalances, and suicide claim the lives of adolescents and adults every year.